Our Whole Lives

 Our Whole Lives Programs Currently Offered

-We are currently planning the Our Whole Lives offerings for the 2019 – 2020 church year.
+We are currently planning the Our Whole Lives offerings for the Winter and Spring of 2020.
 If you are interested in enrolling yourself or your child in an OWL program (we offer age and developmentally appropriate programs for kindergarten through senior adulthood) or would like to know more information about Our Whole Lives, please contact Gwen Matthews at firstname.lastname@example.org.

 Please contact us to add your name to the list for the next session:

-- Our Whole Lives for children in kindergarten and first grade
+- Our Whole Lives for children in kindergarten, first grade, and second grade, and their parents

-- Our Whole Lives for youth in sixth and seventh grade
+- Our Whole Lives for children in fourth, fifth, or sixth grade

-- Our Whole Lives for youth in eighth and ninth grade
+- Our Whole Lives for youth in seventh, eighth, or ninth grade

-- Our Whole Lives for youth in tenth, eleventh, and twelfth grade
+- Our Whole Lives for youth in tenth, eleventh, or twelfth grade

 Please contact us to coordinate group sessions or informational meetings: